Theoyeah/PSYCHDISCUSSIONS-1/README.md

 2 - no bad slurs (r slur, n slur, you get the deal)

-3 - dave and bambi is allowed by me
+3 -

-4 -
+4 - dave and bambi is allowed by me

-5 - we love shadow mario!!!!!
+5 - **we love shadow mario!!!!!**

 # mayo
 if ur reading this then lmao im reviving this and you cant stop it